cauwt/articles/indicator_matrix_en.md

 Indicators can be divided to result-focusing and process-focusing ones.

 * **Result-focusing Indicators**
-They measure the effects which is resulted from some action conducted by users and the value is retrieved delayed and can't be interfered.
+They measure the effects which is resulted from some action conducted by users and the value is retrieved later than action and can't be interfered.
 Result-focusing indicators are used to monitor data exceptions or the ability of satisfying user demands in specific scenarios.

 * **Process-focusing Indicators**
 They are produced while the users are doing some actions.
 We can interfere the values of this sort of indicators and therefore change the final result.
 The process-focusing indicators are more used to explain why the specific user demands are satisfied or not.